USMC Human Research Protection Program

 Note: If you are a Marine or USMC civilian employee conducting research as part of your studies at a DoD or civilian school, please refer to the Student Research tab.

 Marines, USMC civilian employees, and other military personnel assigned to USMC commands typically will have their projects reviewed by the USMC IRB.
 Individuals assigned to M&RA or MCSC should contact the M&RA HRPP or MCSC HRPP for more information - see Contact Us tab.
-All others should use the information below and the templates provided under the Application Materials tab and send their submissions to their organization's IRB Vice Chair or directly to the USMC IRB.
+All others should use the information below and the templates provided under the Submission Templates tab and send their submissions to their organization's IRB Vice Chair or directly to the USMC IRB.

 Is the project human subjects research?